bitovi/github-actions-deploy-eks/README.md

 For some specific resources, we have a 32 characters limit.
 If the identifier length exceeds this number after compression, we remove the middle part and replace it for a hash made up from the string itself.

+## Note about tagging

+There's the option to add any kind of defined tags to each grouping module.
+Will be added to the commons tagging.
+See first example for the correct formatting.

 ### S3 buckets naming

-Buckets names can be made of up to 63 characters.
-If the length allows us to add -tf-state, we will do so.
-If not, a simple -tf will be added.
+Buckets names can be up to 63 characters.
+If the length allows, -tf-state will be suffixed to the name.
+Otherwise, only -tf will be added.
+In all cases, the name hashing described above will be used to keep the lengths within limit.

 ## EC2 User data